yarwest/Yet-Another-Coding-Guideline/README.md

 ### General
 Constants that are to be used in multiple stylesheets should be defined in the ```variables.scss``` file.
 This file should contain no actual style rules, just variables.
 Try to initalize file specific variables at the beginning of the file.

-The style rules are to be indented with a single tab charachter with a width of 4 spaces.
+The style rules are to be indented with a single tab character with a width of 4 spaces.
 The opening bracket of a code block is supposed to be on the same line as the selector.
 Example:
 ```css
 .redText {